Govt Releases Rs76 Million For Integrated Transit Trade Management System (ITTMS) Project - UrduPoint

 The government has released an amount of Rs76 million for the development of Integrated Transit Trade Management System (ITTMS) being developed under the Asian Development Bank (ADB) Regional Improving Border Service Project

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Sep, 2019):The government has released an amount of Rs76 million for the development of Integrated Transit Trade Management System (ITTMS) being developed under the Asian Development Bank (ADB) Regional Improving Border Service Project.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Sep, 2019 ):The government has released an amount of Rs76 million for the development of Integrated Transit Trade Management System (ITTMS) being developed under the Asian Development Bank (ADB) Regional Improving Border Service Project.

 The project envisages establishment of state-of-the-art facilities at Wagah, Torkham and Chaman border crossing points, official sources said adding that once completed, it would enable significant reduction in processing times at the border crossing points.